-How do I get an award certificate into my OMPF?
-Here are the steps, 1-2-3
+How do I get an approved award certificate into my OMPF?
+Here are the steps, 1-5.

-If it is reflecting accurately in NDAWS, print your full SSN in the upper right corner of the award, and send a copy to PERS-313 (Navy Personnel Command, PERS-313, 5720 Integrity Dr. Millington, TN 38055), or ask your command to mail it.
+If it is reflecting accurately in BOL NDAWS but not in your OMPF, print your full SSN in the upper right corner of the award and send a copy to PERS-313 (Navy Personnel Command, PERS-313, 5720 Integrity Dr. Millington, TN 38055), or ask your command to mail it.
 That's it!

 PERSONAL AWARDS (Navy and Marine Corps Achievement Medal & Higher)

-- NDAWS is the authoritative source for awards.
-Awards will not be ingested into the Official Military Personnel File (OMPF) if they are not reflected in NDAWS.
+- BOL NDAWS is the authoritative source for awards.
+Awards will not be ingested into the Official Military Personnel File (OMPF) if they are not reflected in BOL NDAWS

-- Older awards not reflecting in NDAWS must be entered into NDAWS by the awarding authority's NDAWS authority, or the member's current NDAWS authority, after authentication.
-Authenticate awards by reviewing the permanent copy of the award.
+- Older awards not reflecting in BOL NDAWS must be entered into NDAWS by the awarding authority's administrative department, or the member's current administrative department after authentication of validity of each award.